Same Day Approval

 What Is the VA’s COVID-19 Forbearance Program?

-When the COVID-19 pandemic struck, the VA stepped up to protect veteran homeowners from foreclosure.
+When the COVID-19 pandemic struck, the VA stepped up to protect Veteran homeowners from foreclosure.
 By opting in, you’re not erasing your debt, but you get more breathing room to recover from unexpected expenses, job loss, or other financial setbacks.
 You’ll repay any missed amounts down the line, usually through flexible arrangements that spread out costs over time rather than forcing a lump-sum payment.

 How Forbearance Works for Veterans